derek-dchu/Java/notes/J2EE.md

   2. request: all data from a form by default are in request scope.
 It can only exists between two pages (original and request page).
   3. session: Object -> any page for only one user.
   4. application: Object -> any page, any user (public)
-Other: response, out, pageContext, config.
+Other: response, out, pageContext, config, exception.

 ### JSP Tags `<% ... %>`
 1. JSP Expression: `<%= ... %>`